filiperf00/produce_abn_ret/README.md

 ### **Step 6: Get Acquiror and Rivals’ Stock Data**
 - **Script:** `6_get_stck_data_of_acq_and_rivals.R`
-- **Purpose:** With the CRSP identifiers of merging parties and rivals scooped, this script fetches the historical stock price and returns data for all acquirors and respective rivals (but not yet subsetted by the event and estimation window).
+- **Purpose:** With the CRSP identifiers of merging parties and rivals scooped, this script fetches the historical stock price and returns data for all acquirors and respective rivals.

 ### **Step 7: Get Target and Rivals’ Stock Data**
 - **Script:** `7_get_stck_data_for_tgt_and_rivals.R`